Carlism in literature: Rural and international response

 In the European Romantic literature, always in pursuit of a myth, Carlism was not very popular.
 The Carlists met many criteria of Romanticism to qualify for heroes, yet they failed to make it to the standard Romantic imagery of the era.
 The German culture remained in constant quest for a cultural role model, with many and rather unintuitive candidates advanced, yet the Carlists have scarcely been considered.
-The exception is Zumala-Carregui, oder der Tod des Helden (1836) by Friedrich Senbold, a 5-act drama which presented the Carlist military commander as an exemplary Romantic hero.
+The exception is Zumala-Carregui, oder der Tod des Helden (1836) by Friedrich Seybold, a 5-act drama which presented the Carlist military commander as an exemplary Romantic hero.
 A novel Die Reise in das Leben (1840) by Friedrich Steger contains a typical blend of romance and travel in exotic and wartime setting.
 Merced (1845) by the Austrian writer Betty Paoli might appear to be in the same genre, though in fact the novel was a bitter treaty on the role of woman in the Biedermeier era.
 The Carlist volunteer from Germany, Felix Lichnowsky, was ridiculed in Leben und Thaten des berühmten Ritters Schnapphahnski (1849) by Georg Weerth.
 In France Carlism earned few sympathetic verses from legitimist poets like Edouard Turquety or Juliette Lormeau, but is only marginally present in great novels of the era.
+The second-rate one is Rosita.
+Souvenir d'Espagne (1839) by Pitre-Chevalier, translated to other languages and turned into a theatrical play by Laurencin; later it was attributed to Balzac.
 In Italian the Carlist cause was endorsed in poetry of Antonio Capece Minutolo.
 In Russian Romantic literature Carlists appear marginally and merely as a decorum.
 Though the British intervened militarily in the First Carlist War, literary traces of their engagement are few.
 One is The African wanderers; or the adventures of Carlos and Antonio (1844) by Sarah Lee.
 In The Wayside Cross: Or, the Raid of Gomez, a Tale of the Carlist War (1847) by E. A. Milman the Carlists are a wild bunch, spreading terror across Andalusia.
 A Walterscottian formula is replicated in a Canadian novel Jack Brag in Spain (1842) by John Richardson and the Polish one Pan Zygmunt w Hiszpanii (1852) by Teodor Tripplin.
 A Castle in Spain (1869) by a Canadian James De Mille and Isabella, Spaniens verjagte Königin (1869) by Georg Füllborn belong already to the new literary era.